cube-soft/cube.pdf/Applications/Editor/Readme.md

 ## Overview

-CubePDF Utility is a PDF editor which can insert, remove, move, rotate pages, add or modify some metadata (PDF version, title, author, subject, keywords, creator, page layout), and encryption settings through the graphical user interface (GUI).
+CubePDF Utility is a PDF editor which can insert, remove, move, rotate pages, add or modify some metadata (PDF version, title, author, subject, keywords, creator, page layout), and encryption settings through GUI.

 CubePDF Utility requires Microsoft .NET Framework 3.5 or more (4.5.2 or more recommended).
-The download link is as follows:
+The download links are as follows:

 * Microsoft .NET Framework 4.5.2
   https://www.microsoft.com/ja-JP/download/details.aspx?id=42643